-Also commemorated at Malvern Priory
+Also commemorated at Great Malvern Priory

-He was killed when Turkish forces surrounded men of the Worcestershire and Gloucestershire Yeomanry at Qatia who were guarding engineers digging wells.
+Cyril Foxwell was killed when Turkish forces surrounded men of the Worcestershire and Gloucestershire Yeomanry at Qatia who were guarding engineers digging wells.
 A large number of yeomen were killed or taken prisoner during this action.
-His death was reported to his family in May 1916.
+Cyril was killed in action whilst attached to the Worcestershire Yeomanry during a 6 hour battle against huge Turkish forces.
+An Officer who had known him wrote

 “He was an excellent soldier and will be sadly missed both by the section and by myself”.